ZoBoRf/ZILCH-How-to/README.md

 GitHub repository.
 So I can safely say that April 2019 was one of the most exciting months of my life.

-Here are the contents of the `ZIL` repository:
+Here are the contents of the [https://github.com/PDP-10/zil](https://github.com/PDP-10/zil) repository:
 ```
 <ZORK.Z>APPLY.MUD.1       Mar  5  1981
 <ZORK.Z>GETSTR.MUD.2      Nov  5  1979